-- a) RETIREMENT Retirement is the separation of an employee in accordance with the provisions of the retirement system under which the employee is eligible to receive benefits. - b) RESIGNATION Resignation is the separation of an employee by his/her voluntary act.
-An employee may resign in good standing from the Town by submitting in writing the reasons therefor and the effective date to the department head at least fourteen calendar days in advance.
+- a) RETIREMENT Retirement is the separation of an employee in accordance with the provisions of the retirement system under which the employee is eligible to receive benefits. - An employee may resign in good standing from the Town by submitting in writing the reasons therefor and the effective date to the department head at least fourteen (14) calendar days in advance.
 The department head may permit a shorter period of notice because of extenuating circumstances.
-The department head shall conduct an exit interview with the employee and will verify the employee's reason(s) for leaving.
+The department head shall conduct an An exit interview with the employee and shall be conducted by the Department Head or the Town Administrator, during which the interviewer will verify the employee's reason(s) for leaving.
 The letter of resignation and results of the exit interview shall be forwarded to the appointing authority.
-Copies of employee's letter of resignation and results of the exit in the employee's personnel record.
-In the event of a department head's resignation, a similar procedure will be followed with the appointing authority or their designee conducting the exit interview. - c) LAYOFF In the case of layoff or reduction of personnel for lack of work, fiscal cutback, or when the appointing authority believes the continuation of such work would be less efficient, productive or economical, the appointing authority shall determine which positions are to be eliminated, by class title, and which positions are to be retained by class title.
+Copies of employee's letter of resignation and results of the exit interview will be placed in the employee's personnel record.
+In the event of a department head's resignation, a similar procedure will be followed with the Personnel BoardHuman Resources Boardappointing authority or their designee conducting the exit interview. - c) LAYOFF In the case of layoff or reduction of personnel for lack of work, fiscal cutback, or when the appointing authority believes the continuation of such work would be less efficient, productive or economical, the appointing authority shall determine which positions are to be eliminated, by class title, and which positions are to be retained by class title.

-In the event of a lay-off of Town employees governed by this By-Law, consideration will be given to the education, training, ability, past performance, length of prior service, and the needs of the Town.
+In the event of a lay-off of Town employees governed by this By-Law, consideration will be given to the education, training, ability, skills past performance, length of prior service, and the needs of the Town.
 Each employee to be laid off shall be given written notice of such impending action at least thirty (30) days prior to the effective date, and such notice shall include a statement of the reasons necessitating such action.

-For a period of two years following the layoff, former employees shall be given consideration for re-hiring to any positions to be filled by the Town for which they are deemed to be qualified in the judgement of the appointing authority.
+For a period of two (2) years following the layoff, former employees shall be given consideration for re-hiring to any positions to be filled by the Town for which they are deemed to be qualified in the judgement of the appointing authority.

-d) BRIDGING SERVICE FOR CALCULATING BENEFITS - If, following a layoff absence not exceeding two years in duration, the employee reenters the service of the Town as a regular employee, the period of layoff absence immediately preceding re-entry shall be considered as temporary layoff and shall not be considered a break in the continuity of the employee's service.
+d) BRIDGING SERVICE FOR CALCULATING BENEFITS - If, following a layoff absence not exceeding two (2) years in duration, the employee reenters the service of the Town as a regular employee, the period of layoff absence immediately preceding re-entry shall be considered as temporary layoff and shall not be considered a break in the continuity of the employee's service.

-A layoff absence exceeding two years in duration shall be considered a break in service.
-If the employee re-enters the service of the Town as a regular employee following a layoff absence of more than two years his service will be bridged at the time the employee has attained two years of continuous service from the date of re-hire.
+A layoff absence exceeding two (2) years in duration shall be considered a break in service.
+If the employee re-enters the service of the Town as a regular employee following a layoff absence of more than two (2) years his service will be bridged at the time the employee has attained two (2) years of continuous service from the date of re-hire.

-10-6 CIVIL SERVICE - The provisions of Chapter 10 shall not apply to employees covered by G.L. c.
+10-6 CIVIL SERVICE The provisions of Chapter 10 shall not apply to employees covered by G.L. c.
 31.